 He won first prize in the Oregon Camera Club's Fall Quarterly Salon 1951 Salon B "People" category when he was 24 years old and his work was also displayed at the Maryhill Museum of Fine Arts that same year.
 Being active in community activities allowed Frank to photograph local Japanese American groups and programs in the Portland area.
 Patti Hirahara donated a small portion of his photographs during her first visit to the Oregon Nikkei Legacy Center in Portland in September.
 She will donate the remainder of her father's photo collection as well as his work with the Oregon Camera Club and the Portland Photographic Society to the Oregon Nikkei Endowment in early 2012.
-The Oregon Nikkei Endowment is planning an exhibit in 2012 addressing the post-war period and asking: What did it mean to be JA during this time?
-SUEKI MORI all of us.

-CONTINUED FROM PAGE 2

-CONTINUED FROM PAGE 2

-team, but given the current budget deficit, decided instead to rely on the contacts of the organization and its members at this time as well as seeking pro bono assistance.
+The Oregon Nikkei Endowment is planning an exhibit in 2012 addressing the post-war period and asking: What did it mean to be JA during this time? ■ COMMUNITY/COMMENTARY PSW PACIFIC CITIZEN SUEKI CONTINUED FROM PAGE 2 team, but given the current budget deficit, decided instead to rely on the contacts of the organization and its members at this time as well as seeking pro bono assistance.
 At the national board meeting, David Lin, v.p. of membership, offered to look into other options.
 I'd like to take a moment to give kudos to those whose work has helped our organization during the search for the new national director.
-Thank you to Milo Yoshino for developing the National Director Ranking Survey which was distributed to the national board; Betsy Sato for

-Although I was a small child

-when he left for the war, I have

-fond memories of Shig as a kind

-and generous individual.
-He paid

-the ultimate price for the country

-he loved as did 812 others whose

-names are on the wall.
-Our hearts

-are filled with gratitude for them

-and for all the JA vets who gave

-so much to make a better world for

-The JACL has honored JA

-veterans many times over the

-years at conventions and other

-modifying the job announcement; Chip Larouche, PNW governor, for condensing the job description; Caroline Aoyagi-Stom for distributing the announcements to the media; and Floyd Mori for working with the President's Council and their network to seek out candidates.
+Thank you to Milo Yoshino for developing the National Director Ranking Survey which was distributed to the national board; Betsy Sato for modifying the job announcement; Chip Larouche, PNW governor, for condensing the job description; Aoyagi-Stom Caroline for distributing the announcements to the media; and Floyd Mori for working with the President's Council and their network to seek out candidates.
 Finally, thanks to the membership for your support.
-I continue to encourage you to be engaged with us until we find a new national director for our organization. 🔳

-Gail Sueki is the national JACL vice president for general operations
+I continue to encourage you to be engaged with us until we find a new national director for our organization.
+Gail Sueki is the national JACL vice president for general operations CONTINUED FROM PAGE 6 jacl.org).

-events.
-At its 2009 JACL Gala

-held in D.C., the JACL paid tribute

-to all veterans.
-It presented awards

-to some of the organizations

-which have served the veterans

-and which are keeping alive this

-important part of U.S. history.